rileyboughner/dotfiles/README.md

 ### TODO

-- [ ] add script for setting up symlinks
+- [x] add script for setting up symlinks -> link
-- [ ] find bettery way of saveing firefox config
+- [ ] find better way of saveing firefox config
+- [ ] get hyprcursor working

 ### Stuff to know
 wallpapers are stored in ~/.wallpapers and the last chosen wallpaper is stored in ~/.wallpaper